 SCHOOL FACILITIES D05.4 AP.1

-Use of Automatic External Defibrillators (AED)
+Use of Automated External Defibrillators (AEDs)

+Each school’s emergency plan shall include procedures to be followed in case of a medical emergency, a written cardiac emergency response plan, and a diagram that clearly identifies the location of each AED.
+Procedures for the use and training of AEDs shall be included in the emergency response plan.

 Definition

 An automated external defibrillator (AED) is a device used to treat victims who experience sudden cardiac arrest (SCA).
 It is to be applied only to individuals who are unconscious, not breathing normally and showing no signs of circulation, such as normal breathing, coughing or movement.